AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

 <InlineAlert variant="info" slots="text"/>

-In Magento 2.3 Alpha, the `--convert-old-scripts` parameter was named `--convert_old_scripts`.
+In Adobe Commerce and Magento Open Source 2.3 Alpha, the `--convert-old-scripts` parameter was named `--convert_old_scripts`.

 ### Troubleshooting

-The Schema Listener Tool cannot convert everything that can appear in a pre-Magento 2.3 migration script.
+The Schema Listener Tool cannot convert everything that can appear in a pre-Adobe Commerce and Magento Open Source 2.3 migration script.

 *  The tool supports only DDL operations represented in `\Magento\Framework\DB\Adapter\Pdo\Mysql`.
 As a result, the tool ignores all custom DDL operations.
 *  The tool ignores all raw SQL in your `InstallSchema` or `UpgradeSchema` scripts.